InterLinked1/chromefill/README.md

 [Nullish coalescing](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Nullish_coalescing_operator) and [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) are the two villains at large today, completely unsupported by UXP and Chromium < 80.
 These operators likely can't be polyfilled, and will need to be transpiled on the fly.
 This is a known issue that will need to be addressed to unbreak a growing amount of the breakage that exists on the web today.

 If you encounter either of these operators on a website, you should complain to the webmaster or file a support ticket.
 Because these can't be polyfilled, the use of these operators forms a serious accessibility barrier for browsers and they should be avoided in all web development.

+Currently, this is some experimental support in this extension for auto transpiling using Babel standalone in order to address this syntax incompatibility.
+However, this is slow, and CPU and memory intensive.
+It is really only intended as a last resort.
+It is not a solution.
+For this reason, this functionality is not enabled by default and is whitelisted on a per-site basis.

 ## Will the extension be upgraded to Manifest V3?